 Here are some popular cannabinoids to check out:

-CBG: Cannabigerol (CBG) is the grandfather of THC and CBD, because chemically speaking, it serves as the foundation and building block that the cannabis plant uses to produce these other compounds.
-However, on its own, research shows that it may have numerous benefits especially for anxiety, treating IBS, tumors, and bacterial conditions.
+CBG: Cannabigerol (CBG) is the grandfather of THC and CBD, because chemically speaking, it serves as the foundation and building block which the cannabis plant uses to produce these other compounds.
+However, on its own, research shows it may have numerous benefits especially for anxiety, treating IBS, tumors, and bacterial conditions.

 THCV: Tetrahydrocannabivarin (THCV) possesses a similar molecular makeup with THC, though it has less carbon atoms.
 It can potentially be intoxicating though since it’s so little, it’s nearly impossible to feel anything.
-It’s widely used as an appetite suppressant, so if you are trying to lose a little weight, it would be beneficial to look for products that have THCV.
-Research has shown that it can also be beneficial for diabetics in managing blood glucose.
+It’s widely used as an appetite suppressant, so if you are trying to lose a little weight, it would be beneficial to look for products with THCV.
+Research has shown it can also be beneficial for diabetics in managing blood glucose.

 RELATED: CBD, CBDa & CBGa: What’s The Difference?

 CBN: Cannabinol (CBN) is a cannabinoid created when THC has degraded because it was exposed to light, or when your cannabis has aged.
 However, if you ingest old cannabis, the CBN content is mildly sedating which can come in handy for people struggling with insomnia.
-Some researchers believe that even a small amount of CBN is adequate for relaxing the body compared to a 10mg pill of Valium.
+Some researchers believe a small amount of CBN is adequate for relaxing the body compared to a 10mg pill of Valium.

 CBC: Cannabichromene (CBC) is the second most abundant cannabinoid in most cannabis strains, after THC and CBD.
-It was discovered in the 1960’s, and while there is still more research needed for this cannabinoid, scientists do know that it enhances the benefits of other cannabinoids especially CBG, CBN, THC, and CBD through the entourage effect.
-It’s also interesting to note that current research says CBC is 10 times more powerful than CBD when it comes to treating stress and anxiety.
+It was discovered in the 1960’s, and while there is still more research needed for this cannabinoid, scientists do know it enhances the benefits of other cannabinoids especially CBG, CBN, THC, and CBD through the entourage effect.
+It’s also interesting to note research says CBC is 10 times more powerful than CBD when it comes to treating stress and anxiety.